bluesky/bluesky/doc/source/async.rst

     plans in the section on :doc:`plans`.

-In short, "flying" is for acquisition at high rates and "monitoring" is for acquisition an irregular or slow rate.
+In short, "flying" is for acquisition at high rates and "monitoring" is for acquisition at an irregular or slow rate.
+Monitoring does not guarantee that all readings will be captured; i.e. monitoring is lossy.
+It is susceptible to network glitches.
+But flying, by contract, is not lossy if correctly implementated.

 **Flying** means: "Let the hardware take control, cache data externally, and then transfer all the data to the RunEngine at the end."
 This is essential when